MarcMouries/sn-google-map-component/IMPROVEMENT_PLAN.md

 ## Pending Tasks

+### Bug Fixes

+- [x] **Ghost circle labels** - Fixed duplicate labels when moving/dropping the circle.
+The overlay reference was captured in stale closure state.
+Now the overlay is passed directly to all event handlers instead of calling `getRadiusOverlay` with stale state.

 ### Performance Improvements

 - [x] **Fix module-level variables** - `radiusOverlay`, `gmMarkers`, `placeCircleRef` moved to component state to prevent memory leaks.